andrew/ultimate-awesome/README.md

 - [awesome-neural-art](https://github.com/crypdick/awesome-neural-art) - A curated list of awesome neural network-based art resources.
 - [awesome-compliance](https://github.com/getprobo/awesome-compliance) - A curated list of tools, frameworks, and resources for IT compliance, security standards, and regulatory requirements.
 - [awesome-crypto](https://github.com/Helmi/awesome-crypto) - An Awesome List About Everything Crypto Currency.
+- [awesome-agentic-engineering](https://github.com/jordimas/awesome-agentic-engineering) - A curated list of practical resources for Agentic Engineering.
 - [awesome-multimodal-remote-sensing-classification](https://github.com/likyoo/awesome-multimodal-remote-sensing-classification) - List of datasets, papers, and codes related to multimodal/multisource/multisensor remote sensing classification.
 - [awesome-free-tools](https://github.com/mathewlewallen/awesome-free-tools) - Curated list of the best free (or extremely cheap) tools that are (here's the key) Easy To Integrate!.
 - [awesome-javascript-design-patterns](https://github.com/mazzur/awesome-javascript-design-patterns) -  A collection of awesome resources for learning design patterns in JavaScript.